richardmorgan1530/remote-cell-culture-monitor/README.md

 # Project Status

-This project is currently under active development and is being shared to demonstrate my technical skills in embedded systems, Linux administration, networking, software development, and laboratory automation.
+This project is currently under active development and is being shared to demonstrate my technical skills in embedded systems, Linux administration, networking, software development and laboratory automation.

 ------------------------------------------------------------------------